objectcomputing/mFAST/ReadMe.md

 Introduction
 ============

-mFast is an open source C++ implementation of FAST decoder.
+mFast is an open source C++ implementation of FAST encoder.
 The FAST protocol (FIX Adapted for STreaming) is a technology standard developed by FIX Protocol Ltd., specifically aimed at optimizing data representation on the network.
 It is used to support high-throughput, low latency data communications between financial institutions.

-mFAST was designed from the ground to provide an easy to use and yet efficient FAST decoder.
+mFAST was designed from the ground to provide an easy to use and yet efficient FAST encoder.
 Based on my initial experience to
 QuickFAST[www.quickfast.org], I saw there were some room for improvement.
 However,  the improvement couldn't be achieved without an architectural redesign.
 Therefore, I took it as a personal project and worked on it mostly at night and weekends.
 After two and a half months of development, I am proudly to present this work.